 Increased sentencing for animal cruelty; Finn's Law Part 1 & 2

 Police support animals make a valuable contribution in the detection and prevention of crime and in maintaining public safety.
 I am extremely grateful for the bravery and skill shown by police dogs and their handlers on a daily basis.
 Attacks of any sort on police dogs or horses are unacceptable and should be dealt with severely under the criminal law.
-I recently spent time with the Essex Police Dog Unit where I met a number of police dogs and their handlers.
+I have spent time with the Essex Police Dog Unit where I met a number of police dogs and their handlers.
 Police animals and their handlers do such hard work and have a lot of dedication to their roles.
-I am pleased to say that there is already legislation out there to protect police animals.

-Under the Animal Welfare Act 2006 an attack on a police dog or other police support animal can be treated as causing unnecessary suffering to an animal, and the maximum penalty is 6 months' imprisonment, an unlimited fine, or both.
+Under the Animal Welfare Act 2006 an attack on a police dog or other police support animal can be treated as causing unnecessary suffering to an animal, and the maximum penalty has now been increased through the Government's actions to 6 months imprisonment, an unlimited fine, or both.
 Indeed the financial element of the penalty was raised in 2015 from a maximum fine of £20,000.
 Similarly an attack on a police animal could be considered by the court as an aggravating factor leading to a higher sentence.
 Under some circumstances assaults on support animals could be treated as criminal damage which would allow for penalties of up to 10 years' imprisonment.

 Sentencing guidelines were updated in January 2017 and now include a new aggravating factor of causing unnecessary suffering to an animal being used in public service or as an assistance dog under section 4 of the Animal Welfare Act 2006.